Paulo Pereira · Realtor® | Keller Williams Elite Partners III Realty

 If showings are strong in week one and drop off by week three, the data is telling you something.
 If buyer feedback consistently mentions the same issue — the kitchen, the price, the backyard — the data is telling you something.
 If online views are high but showing requests are low, the data is telling you that buyers like the photos but the price does not match what they see.

-Most agents do not track this data in real time.
-They do not analyze ad performance.
-They do not review showing feedback the same day it comes in.
-They wait until the weekly phone call — if there is one — and by then the critical adjustment window has passed.
+Not every listing gets that attention.
+Ad performance goes unanalyzed, showing feedback waits for the weekly phone call — if there is one — and by then the critical adjustment window has passed.

-A home that needs a $15,000 price adjustment at day 14 ends up getting a $25,000 price reduction at day 60.
-That is $10,000 in additional lost equity plus 46 extra days of carry cost — because the agent did not have a system for tracking and responding to market signals as they happened.
+A home that needed a modest price adjustment at day 14 ends up taking a larger reduction at day 60 — plus six extra weeks of carry cost — because no one was set up to read the market's signals and act on them as they happened.

 5. You Were Competing Against New Construction and Did Not Know It

 This is the factor that is specific to Central Florida right now.
 Builders overbuilt during the pandemic years and are now sitting on standing inventory.
-To move that inventory, they are offering concessions that resale homes cannot match: rate buydowns to 4.99 percent, closing cost credits, free upgrades, and finished lots with no wait time.
+To move that inventory, they are offering concessions that resale homes cannot match dollar-for-dollar: rate buydowns, closing cost credits, free upgrades, and finished lots with no wait time.

-A buyer comparing your $800,000 resale home to an $810,000 new construction home with a 4.99 percent rate buydown is looking at a monthly payment difference of $400 to $600 in the builder's favor.
+A buyer comparing your $800,000 resale home to a similarly priced new build with a rate buydown attached can be looking at a monthly payment difference of hundreds of dollars in the builder's favor.
 Your home needs to be priced to account for that — and your marketing needs to emphasize what a resale home offers that new construction does not: established neighborhoods, mature landscaping, no construction timeline, and proven build quality you can inspect today.

 If your previous agent did not factor builder incentives into your pricing strategy, you were competing in a fight you did not know you were in.